WICG/local-font-access/README.md

 * This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.

+Other issues that feedback is needed on:

+* Enumeration order of the returned table map needs to be defined.

 ## Detailed design discussion (enumeration)

 Several aspects of this design need validation: